From historical treasures to scenic pleasures, the Lewis and Clark pioneer trail offers endless discoveries to groups venturing to Montana.

-Several state parks occupy land where Lewis & Clark camped.
-Travelers’ Rest State Park in Lolo preserves a large grassy area with a tree-lined creek where the explorers stayed in 1805 before setting out on the grueling journey through the Bitterroot Range.
-They stayed there again in 1806.
-Pirogue Island State Park, a Yellowstone River island near Miles City, is a haven for waterfowl, bald eagles, and white-tailed and mule deer.
-The island can be reached by fording at times of low water.
+Several state parks occupy land where Lewis and Clark camped.
+Travelers’ Rest State Park in Lolo preserves a large grassy area with a tree-lined creek where the explorers stayed in 1805.
+They camped here before setting out on the grueling pioneer trail through the Bitterroot Range and stayed there again in 1806.

-In northwestern Montana, six state parks offer water fun on beautiful Flathead Lake.
+Also in Glacier Country in northwestern Montana, six state parks offer water fun on sparkling Flathead Lake.
 Measuring 28 miles long and nearly 15 miles wide, the sprawling body of water is the largest natural freshwater lake (by surface area) west of the Mississippi.
 Breathtaking views of the snow-capped peaks of the Swan and Mission mountains add to the allure of one of the West’s favorite playgrounds.
 Wayfarers, West Shore, Big Arm, Finley Point, Yellow Bay and Wildhorse Island state parks provide a variety of options, from fishing, swimming, hiking and camping to kayaking, sailing and stand-up paddle boarding.

 By Randy Mink